Matt Kenseth, Hershel McGriff and Kirk Shelmerdine join NASCAR Hall of Fame - NewsBreak

 Fellow driver Hershel McGriff and crew chief Kirk Shelmerdine were also selected to the NASCAR Hall of Fame on Wednesday.
 Mike Helton was named the Landmark Award winner for outstanding contributions to the sport.

 They will officially be inducted into the Hall of Fame in a ceremony on Jan.
-20.
+20.33 years of NASCAR history back open to the public

 Kenseth was a first-ballot selection, Shelmerdine was voted in on his third try on the modern day ballot.
 McGriff made the pioneer ballot on his seventh try.